ooni/netx/README.md

 Both commands will provide useful help messages when run with `-help`.
 When run without arguments they run against default input suitable to show at a first glance their functionality.
-They both emit the events they have measured on the standard ouput, using the JSONL format.
+They both emit the events they have measured on the standard ouput, using the JSONL format (i.e. newline separated serialized JSON documents).